What to Do When Your iPod Touch Won’t Charge

 After checking your iPod Touch and your computer, then check the USB and FireWire ports that you’re using to plug your Touch into.
 Many USB ports only have enough power to run small devices, such as a computer mouse.
 But iPod Touches require much more power and if your USB port isn’t powerful enough, it’s not going to be able to charge your iPod.
 Usually, the USB 2.0 ports that are found on the backs of many computers are powerful enough to juice up any iPod Touch.
 Also, if you’re using a FireWire cable, make sure that it has six pins – four pin FireWire cables also won’t have enough power to charge an iPod Touch.

 Not being able to charge your iPod Touch is definitely a frustrating problem, but it’s a very common one among iPod Touch users.
-Luckily, there are many answers in case this should ever happen to you.Post Tags:what do u do when your i pod touch wont charge
+Luckily, there are many answers in case this should ever happen to you.Post Tags:my ipod touch wont charge